 Caregiver guilt is common, and stressful

-Many caregivers have extremely high (and often unfair) expectations for themselves.
+Caregivers often have very high (and often unfair) expectations for themselves.

 That can add a significant amount of stress and guilt to an already tough job, reduce your quality of life, and make it harder to care for your older adult.

 Dr. Barry J. Jacobs, an AARP caregiving expert, has years of personal experience caring for his mother.
 In his article, he shares 5 useful tips to reduce the guilt that caregiving often causes.

 Here, we summarize the key points from his article.

 5 expert tips for reducing caregiver guilt